-Action 1 Timber 700 acres of scrubby flatwoods and 100 acres of scrub Action 2 Reduce hardwoods over five feet in height on the same acres Action 3 Acquire appropriate equipment to reliably conduct repetitive restoration activities to maintain scrub habitats
+- Action 1 Timber 700 acres of scrubby flatwoods and 100 acres of scrub - Action 2 Reduce hardwoods over five feet in height on the same acres - Action 3 Acquire appropriate equipment to reliably conduct repetitive restoration activities to maintain scrub habitats

 Regarding Florida scrub-jay habitat, updated data shows that higher tree cover in optimal height territories has a detrimental influence on demography.
 Past reports indicated a less certain conclusion because higher tree cover was associated with areas burned infrequently and otherwise suboptimal anyway (Breininger 2005, Breininger et al. 2006).
 Tree cover appears to be an important variable in combination with many other habitat factors in determining territory densities based on preliminary results from a more complicated analysis involving a larger regional data set (Breininger, 2008).
 Therefore, removing pines from these systems will improve demography.
-A density of 1-2 pines per acre is recommended.
+We will refer to the USFWS Scrub Management Guidelines for recommended pine densities in scrub habitats.